Core-Mechanics/Core-Mechanics.github.io/README.md

 ## How to help out

+Whether you're an experienced web developer or have no idea how any of this works, contributing to the site is very much encouraged.
+The guide below is hopefully enough to get you started, but feel free to ask questions on the blaseball discord if you need some help!

 ### Getting started

 The easiest place to start out is by editing the file [options.yml](https://github.com/Core-Mechanics/Core-Mechanics.github.io/blob/main/_data/options.yml).
 This file contains the data on the voting options on offer in the current season.
 Each option has the following properties: